 Some mandatory requirements to build an IoT network are listed below:

-- It should be scalable i.e. can connect a large number of devices
+- Scalable i.e. can connect a large number of devices

-- It should support data transmission in real time with minimized delays
+- Support data transmission in real time with minimized delays

 - Traffic management and monitoring at device level